Gethe/wow-ui-source/README.markdown

     * The spell effect visuals for Healing Rain and Earthquake look awkward when cast on a staircase or a steep incline.

-    * Dreamstate is not correctly enhancing Innervate.

-    * Demon Soul removes Metamorphosis.

-    * Entangling Roots spell visual is persisting in the ground after it wears off of a target.

-    * Burning Embers is not functioning correctly.

-    * Rank 2 of Jinx: Curse of the Elements is drastically reducing damage taken by the target.

-    * Glyph of Renew is reducing healing output.

-    * Glyph of Holy Nova is not working.

-    * Runic Corruption can cause the visual cooldown of runes to become incorrect.

-    * Glyph of Spirit Tap does not work.

-    * Spiritual Focus only increases hit rating for spells, not melee attacks.

-    * The healing value from Devour Magic by a felhunter is not correct.

-    * Several periodic abilities are not benefiting from haste.

-    * Glyph of Shadowburn is not functioning.

-    * Rank 1 of Improved Tracking has an "NNF" tag.

-    * The final heal of Lifebloom does not benefit from Gift of Nature.

-    * Drain Life is not restoring the correct amount of health.

-    * Archangel Wings are incorrectly placed on some character models.

-    * Rank 1 of Impending Doom causes Bane of Doom to fall off early.

-    * Psychic Scream is only causing one target to flee.
+    * Pyroblast cannot be used with a /cast Pyroblast macro.

+    * Druids are unable to correctly train Insect Swarm.

-    * Attack is not placed on the warlock pet bars.
+    * Entangling roots is putting a buff on the caster.

-    * Thunderstruck is not stacking its buff and is returning an error message.

-    * The Glyph of Lifebloom increase to critical strike chance is not working.

-    * The spell effect for Solar Beam is not consistent with its radius of effect.

-    * Anaimiss the Hive Queen and Harakiss the Infestor do not scale down properly when tamed.

-    * Owl's Focus is not functioning.

-    * Culling the Herd is not proccing.

-    * Ritual of Refreshment is not functioning.

-    * Shaman totems cannot be recalled.

   * Quests

-    * The quest giver item Tattered Treasure Map can drop again after the quest "The Horde's Hoard" has been completed.

-    * Sound is cutting in and out during two segments of Mor'norokk's voice over during the quest, "Some Spraining to Do".

     * Chip Endale cannot path causing him to evade if pulled during combat.

+    * Mountainfoot Miners cannot be interacted with after trying to be picked up by a Shapeshifted Druid.

+    * The quest "Small Comforts" is not updated when quest items are looted.

+    * Lord Geoffery Wildwolf will teleport around while players fight him.

+    * Players are unable to interact with Fallen Stonard Warriors after placing a banner in them while on "Marking the Fallen".

+    * Lady Jaina Proudmoore does not offer to teleport players to Stormwind during "Proof of Treachery".

+    * The quest "Fortune and Glory" cannot be completed.

-    * The bones for the quest "Spirits of Stonemaul Hold" cannot be interacted with.
+    * The Pimento vehicle for the quest "The Ballad of Maximillian" will not mount the player after using the gossip options.

-    * Characters cannot interact with Egg of Onyxia for the quest "The Brood of Onyxia."
+    * Turning in "Abuse of Power" deletes a quest item required for further parts of the quest chain.

-    * While on the quest "Blood and Thunder!"
-NPCs will despawn prior to the event and the quest cannot be completed.
+    * The gnome quest "Decontamination" cannot be completed.

-    * Coldlight murlocs are not dropping Enormous Eel Eggs.

-    * The "Defending the Rift" quest cannot be turned in.
+    * The quest "Unlimited Potential" cannot be completed.

+    * "Hyena Harvest" cannot be completed because the item does not properly work.

-    * The "Camel Tow" quest cannot be completed.
+    * "Samophlange" cannot be completed.

-    * Your client may crash when looting the quest item: What does 'The end of all things' mean for me.

-    * Characters may die while performing the Rocket Boot Boost quest.

-    * It is not possible to finish Thunderdrome: Grudge Match.

-    * Players may not be able to interact with Sentinel's Pawns and Warden's Pawns for "The Warden's Game" and "The Sentinel's Game".

-    * A part of the "Recover the Cargo" quest chain is 2 levels higher than the quest before it.

-    * The Alliance quest "The Angerfang Menace" is not available for Alliance players.

-    * Players cannot obtain the Grimtotem Battle Plan for the quest "Confirming the Suspicion".

-    * Cassa Crimsonwing does not offer players an option to take a gryphon to complete the quest "Survey Alcaz Island".

-    * Orno Grimtotem can become stuck in an evade state.

-    * Some Hyjal NPCs are not visible after completing some quests in Hyjal.

-    * Players cannot see Ysondre if they die or leave her AOI after completing "Ysondre's Call".

-    * Ysondre can become stuck during "Taerar's Fall".

-    * Players cannot obtain the quest "Nothing a Couple of Melons Won't Fix" after abandoning it.

-    * Players cannot accept the quest "Perfect Yeti Hide".

-    * Mountainfoot Miners cannot be interacted with after trying to be picked up by a shapeshifted druid.

   * Dungeons & Raids

     * Algalon's platform is no longer transparent.

-    * Dynamically changing the difficulty in the Halion encounter will break the Twilight Orbs.

-    * Some trash pulls in Icecrown Citadel are under the world.

-    * Several raid and dungeon bosses are despawning immediately when dying.

-    * Several bosses are not correctly rewarding Justice Points when killed.

     * Harvested Soul does not show up on the Lich King's buff bar.

-    * Players may be stuck in combat after killing Neptulon the Tidehunter.
+    * Players may become stuck in combat after killing Neptulon.

     * It is possible to be dropped under the world after being released from Commander Ulthok's Squeeze.

+    * Several bosses respawn after a soft instance reset.

+    * Several doors do not reopen after an instance soft reset.

+    * The exit portal from The Stonecore does not remove players from the instance.

+    * There is no corpse arrow indicator on where to go if one dies and releases from The Stonecore.

   * Tradeskills

-    * Several tradeskill items are incorrectly requiring some specialized professions to learn.

-    * Some Leatherworking recipes disappear from the trainer window after you close the training window.

-    * Fishing is unlearned when you log out.

     * Several Cataclysm recipes are missing from trainers.

+    * Players are unable to solve the Highborne Soul Mirror item.

+    * Spinal Healing Injector and Z50 Mana Gulper place potions on permanent cooldowns.

+    * It is not possible to learn Illustrious Grand Master Engineering.

+    * Several leatherworking recipes require 530 skill to learn.

+    * If you abandon both professions, one of them may repeatedly come back at 1 skill level after logging back into the game.

+    * Trainers sometimes display no money or level requirements to train some profession ranks.

   * Environment

-    * Players may suddenly die while running around Thunder Bluff.

-    * There is a collision wall in Greymane Court in Gilneas city that players can get stuck behind.

-    * Twin Peaks Battleground: There is a section of missing water in the tube near the Horde base.

-**Bug Fixes**

-  * UI windows from interacting with NPCs should correctly close when moving away from the NPC.

-  * The worgen sit animation was not correctly playing and caused the character to stand up.

-  * The transport in Orgrimmar from Thunder Bluff should no longer be appearing and disappearing.

-  * Insect Swarm should be trainable and usable now.

-  * The Mage talent Cauterize can no longer cause players to die in a duel.

-  * It is no longer possible to mark yourself At War with your guild in the reputation window.

-  * Lord Darius Crowley is no longer sporting a placeholder cube on his head.

-  * Floating Combat Text is functional.

-  * Wild Mushroom scales with spell power.

-  * Bane of Doom summons a Demon Guardian.

-  * Heart of the Phoenix revives a hunter's pet after it dies.

-  * Ritual of Summoning again creates a Summoning Stone.

-  * The client should no longer lock up after finishing an Alterac Valley or Isle of Conquest game.

-  * Players can again have more than 40 honor at once.

-  * Experience gained from completing Battleground objectives has been correctly increased.

-  * Cloaks should display correctly on draenei females.

-  * Players are able to create new worgen characters again.

-  * There is no longer a large section of terrain that is blocking the entrance to Night Web's Hollow.

-  * Pyrite Deposits, Elementium Veins, and Rich Elementium Veins should now work.

-  * Worgen are no longer playing their idle sound effect every time they stop moving.

-  * Removing a member from an Arena team should not crash your client.

-  * First Aid recipes are correctly showing up in the Spellbook once learned.

-  * Players should no longer die upon taking the portal to the Maelstrom during "The Maelstrom".
+    * There is a collision wall in Greymane Court in Gilneas City that players can be stuck behind.

+    * There are pathing issues where mobs may go under the terrain on Nespirah and L'ghorek.

+    * There is a wall of collision in Shadowfang Keep that may prevent player progression.

+**Bug Fixes **

+  * Quitting a guild will no longer cause a client crash for all other online guild members.

+  * Characters should no longer become visually stuck in an animation pose.

+  * Players are again able to Party chat with players from other realms inside instances and Battlegrounds.

+  * Many helmet models have been fixed for goblin male characters that previously displayed error cubes.

+  * Robes now have durability.

+  * The Subdued Abyssal Seahorse correctly requires Artisan Riding to learn.

+  * The portal from the Deepholm Temple of Earth to Orgrimmar no longer spawns players underneath the world.

+  * Player portraits are correctly lit.

+  * Trainers are now displaying portraits.

+  * Worgen can now train from Herbalism trainers.

+  * Random Battleground queues now work for players below level 80.

+  * The worgen new player cinematic should play upon logging in.

+  * Launching the client with the sound card disabled no longer asserts the client.

+  * Modifying guild news filters that do not apply to current news items no longer causes the news items to swap positions in the list.

+  * Player names should not show up as "Unknown" in guild news if they are offline.

+  * Guild achievements with individual player criteria are now displaying the character name of the character who flags the criteria.

+  * There is no longer a LUA error when scrolling through bank tab permissions with over 5 bank tabs.

+  * The 7th bank tab cost is correct.

+  * Filtering a profession does not prevent players from seeing the bottom recipe.

+  * Rank 2 of Killing Streak is no longer triggering the effect of rank 1.

+  * Priest talents can no longer be chosen before the prerequisites are met.

+  * Some hunter talents can no longer be chosen before the prerequisites are met.

+  * Conflagrate is doing its intended damage.

+  * Strand of the Ancients is now working correctly for the attacking and defending teams.

+  * Dreamstate is now correctly enhancing Innervate.

+  * Demon Soul will not remove Metamorphosis.

+  * Entangling Roots spell visual is no longer persisting in the ground after it wears off of a target.

+  * Burning Embers is now functioning correctly.

+  * Rank 2 of Jinx: Curse of the Elements is no longer drastically reducing damage taken by the target.

+  * Glyph of Renew is no longer reducing healing output.

+  * Glyph of Holy Nova is working.

+  * Runic Corruption can no longer cause the visual cooldown on runes to display incorrectly.

+  * Glyph of Spirit Tap works.

+  * Spiritual Focus now increases hit rating for spells, not melee attacks.

+  * The healing value from Devour Magic by a felhunter is correct.

+  * Periodic abilities should all correctly benefit from haste.

+  * Glyph of Shadowburn is functioning.

+  * Rank 1 of Improved Tracking no longer has a "NNF" tag.

+  * The final heal of Lifebloom benefits from Gift of Nature.

+  * Drain Life is now restoring the correct amount of health.

+  * Archangel Wings are correctly placed on character models.

+  * Rank 1 of Impending Doom no longer causes Bane of Doom to fall off early.

+  * Psychic Scream no longer only causes one target to flee.

+  * Attack is now placed on the warlock pet bars.

+  * Thunderstruck is now stacking its buff and no longer returns an error message.

+  * The glyph of Lifebloom critical strike chance increase is now working.

+  * The spell effect for Solar Beam is now consistent with its radius of effect.

+  * Anaimiss the Hive Queen and Harakiss the Infestor now scale down properly when tamed.

+  * Owl's Focus is functioning.

+  * Culling the Herd is proccing correctly.

+  * Ritual of Refreshment is functioning.

+  * Shaman totems can be recalled.

+  * The quest giver item Tattered Treasure Map cannot drop again after the quest "The Horde's Hoard" has been completed.

+  * Sound is no longer cutting in and out during two segments of Mor'norokk's voice over during the quest, "Some Spraining to Do".

+  * The bones for the quest "Spirits of Stonemaul Hold" can again be interacted with.

+  * Characters can again interact with Egg of Onyxia for the quest "The Brood of Onyxia".

+  * While on the quest "Blood and Thunder!"
+NPCs should no longer despawn prior to the event.

+  * Coldlight Murlocs are now dropping Enormous Eel Eggs.

+  * The "Defending the Rift" quest can be turned in.

+  * The "Camel Tow" quest can be completed.

+  * Your client should no longer crash when looting the quest item: What does 'The end of all things' mean for me.

+  * Characters should no longer die while performing the Rocket Boot Boost quest.

+  * It is now possible to finish "Thunderdrome: Grudge Match".

+  * Sentinel's Pawns and Warden's Pawns for "The Warden's Game" and "The Sentinel's Game" can be interacted with.

+  * The "Recover the Cargo" quest chain no longer has a quest 2 levels higher than the quest before it.

+  * The Alliance quest "The Angerfang Menace" is now available for Alliance players.

+  * Players can obtain the Grimtotem Battle Plan for the quest "Confirming the Suspicion".

+  * Cassa Crimsonwing now offers players an option to take a gryphon to complete the quest "Survey Alcaz Island".

+  * Orno Grimtotem no longer becomes stuck in an Evade state.

+  * Hyjal NPCs should remain appropriately visible after completing specific quests in Hyjal.

+  * Players can see Ysondre if they die or leave her area of interest after completing "Ysondre's Call".

+  * Ysondre no longer becomes stuck during "Taerar's Fall".

+  * Players can re-obtain the quest "Nothing a Couple of Melons Won't Fix" if it's abandoned.

+  * Players can accept the quest "Perfect Yeti Hide".

+  * Dynamically changing the difficulty in the Halion encounter will no longer break the Twilight Orbs.

+  * No trash pulls in Icecrown citadel are under the world anymore.

+  * Several raid and dungeon bosses are no longer despawning immediately when dying.

+  * Bosses are correctly rewarding Justice Points when killed.

+  * Tradeskill items correctly require some specialized professions to learn.

+  * Leatherworking recipes no longer disappear from the trainer window after it's closed.

+  * Fishing is no longer unlearned when logging out.

+  * Players no longer suddenly die while running around Thunder Bluff.

+  * Twin Peaks Battleground: There is no longer a section of missing water in the tube near the Horde base.

    [1]: http://forums.worldofwarcraft.com/index.html?sid=2000